-Note: Under Energy and Food Price Policy, 'Spending Measures' include but are not limited to cash transfers (food price subsidies to vulnerable groups), semi-cash (vouchers/ lower electricity price), price subsidies to energy companies, price subsidies to food companies; 'Revenue Measures' include excise tax cut and import tariffs reduction on food and fuels; 'Off-Budget Measures' include credit guarantees for
+Not vulnerable groups), semi-cash (vouchers/ lower electricity price), price subsidies to energy companies, price subsidies to food companies; 'Revenue Measures' include excise tax cut and import tariffs reduction on food and fuels; 'Off-Budget Measures' include credit guarantees for SMEs

 7. ASEAN+3 member authorities aim to improve their fiscal positions in FY2024.
 According to the FY2024 budgets, the fiscal deficit is expected to decline in most member economies (Figures 9 and 10).
 Stronger economic growth will drive robust revenue growth, and the progress in digitalizing tax administration and payments is expected to bolster revenue collection.
-The implementation of global minimum tax (GMT) in selected member economies is also predicted to increase their corporate income tax (CIT) revenue in the short-term, although the longer-term impacts are still uncertain (Box B).
+The implementation of global minimum tax (GMT) in selected member economies is also predicted to increase their corporate income tax (CIT) revenue (Box B).
 After gradual normalization in the past few years, expenditure is also planned to grow at a pace similar to or slower than revenue growth in most economies, while country-specific factors will substantially increase current expenditure in some cases.
 In Korea, mandatory transfers to local governments and education, which declined in FY2023 due to a contraction of tax revenue, will pick up in FY2024.
 Lao PDR plans a large increase in government spending, driven mainly by the resumption of public investment and delayed increase of public sector wages.
 Conversely, in Japan, expenditure is expected to fall, mainly due to the withdrawal of the protracted pandemic-related spending and inflation mitigation measures.